 If you haven’t had a first work term yet, a career advisor will be your main point of contact.

 The 'Send a Message' button in WaterlooWorks will always direct your inquiry to the right person.

 Please view the student and career advisors webpage, for more information on what they do.

-You must check your Waterloo-assigned email account regularly.
+Our main method of contacting you is via WaterlooWorks messages.
+You will also receive an email notifying you that you have a message in WaterlooWorks.
+Therefore, you must check your Waterloo-assigned email account regularly.
 Co-operative Education may try to reach you during your job search.